There is a type of loneliness that transcends all others.

 In solitude, they all thought, analyzed and ‘descended into themselves‘.
 We could say that they found God dwelling there, or they discovered with greater clarity the message they had brought with them at birth.

 Too Deep and Too Much

-The prophet is man of greater spiritual integrity than his neighbors.
+The prophet is man of greater spiritual discernment than his neighbors.
 He finds their laxness revolting, and feels impelled to tell them so.
 These people who have experienced such unique loneliness have awakened to chaos and see the world isn’t rational, and not as orderly as they once thought.
 They feel a distressing need to tell the truth at all costs, because otherwise, there is no hope to restore order.